Adeniyi-Bella/geohilfe-product/frontend/README.md

 - run ```<npm build> ``` to build for production.

 ## Usage
-If the backend and AI are running, when you make a call you should start seeing the keywords being displayed.
+If the backend and AI are running, when you make a call using twillio for example, you should start seeing the keywords being displayed.
 Clicking a keyword zooms into the grid with the highest probability.

 ## Folder Structure